usuaero/MachUpX/How_To_Create_Input_Files.md

         "atmosphere" : (dict)
             Specifies the state of the atmosphere the aircraft exist in.

-            "rho" : (float, array, or string)
-                If a float, the atmospheric density is assumed constant.
-If a 2D array is given, this is assumed to be a density profile of the atmosphere.
+            "rho" : (float, array, or string, optional) If a float, the atmospheric density is assumed constant.
+If an array is given, this is assumed to be a density profile of the atmosphere.
 The first column is heights and the second column is densities.
 MachUp will linearly interpolate these data.
-If specified as "file", MachUp will pull the densities from the filename given by "path" (see below).
-The user can also specify this as "standard", in which case a standard atmosphere profile will be used.
+The user can also specify this as "standard", in which case a standard atmosphere profile will be used. this can also be a path to a csv file containing the density as a function of position.
+The first three columns contain the position in flat-earth coordinates and the last column contains the density.
+The file can also contain information in the same form as the profile array.
+Defaults to pressure at sea-level.

-            "V_wind" : (vector or "file")
+            "V_wind" : (vector or string, optional)
-                If a 1D array is given, this is assumed to be the wind velocity vector given in flat-earth coordinates which is constant throughout the scene.
-If specified as "file", MachUp will pull the local velocity from the filename given by "path" (see below).
-NOTE: This value is optional if the state type of all aircraft is specified as "aerodynamic".
+                If a vector is given, this is assumed to be the wind velocity vector given in flat-earth coordinates which is constant throughout the scene.
+If a string is given, this is the path to a csv file containing the wind velocity as a function of position.

-            "path" : (string)
-                Path to text file containing densities and velocities as a function of position.
-                The first three columns give the position in flat-earth coordinates, the fourth column gives the air density, the fifth through seventh columns give the local wind vector in earth-fixed coordinates.
+                The first three columns contain the position and the last three columns contain the velocity vector at each position, all in flat-earth coordinates.
+NOTE: This does not affect computation for all aircraft where the "type" of the "state" is set as "aerodynamic".
+                Defaults to no wind.

         "aircraft" : (dict)
             Lists the aircraft to be placed in the scene.
 At least one must be specified.
 If importing